DevAbdurR/React-Article-Component/README.md

 - Open a pull request.

-This project was completed as a part of the [Frontend Mentor](https://www.frontendmentor.io/) challenges.
+This project was developed to showcase a React-based Article Component using MUI Tooltip.
+Feel free to explore and modify the code.